School of Law 215

 Phone: (605) 658-3518

-Professor Sean M. Kammer is an associate professor of law.
+Dr. Sean M. Kammer is a professor of law.
 Prior to joining the USD Law faculty, he taught natural resources law courses at Lewis & Clark Law School in Portland, Oregon and legal history at the University of Nebraska.
-A graduate of Duke Law School, Professor Kammer also recently earned his doctor of philosophy in history from the University of Nebraska.
+A graduate of Duke Law School, Professor Kammer also earned his doctor of philosophy in history from the University of Nebraska.

 - Ph D, History, University of Nebraska, 2015